katxeus/civic-participation-network/README.md

 Laws and policy translation

 ## Misinformation
 The platform will implement mechanisms to cun misinformation and fake news.
-This will depend on anti deception tool that verify real events
+This will depend on anti deception tool that verify real events.
+Using crowd sourced news to verify and ascertain conflicting versions of events.
+Such a form of civic participation will be developed at the core of the platform.

 ## Civic Mentorship
 Provide a means to provide civic literacy through mentorships and apprenticeships